wcarc-on/wcarc-site/minutes/minutes202501.md

 ### President's Report

-- Since Mike's daughter is back from the hospital, He has more time for the hobby and for the Club.
+- Since Mike's daughter is back from the hospital, he has more time for the hobby and for the Club.
-- Mike volunteered to make a beneficial sign for the RAC Headquarters.
+- Mike volunteered to make a sign for the RAC Headquarters.
 - Mike asked if anyone had ideas of Club projects for 2025.
 A 222 MHz link and a DATV link were mentioned.

 ### Presentation(s)

-- Wayne (VE3CZO): A PTT Module - A PTT switch for Power Amplifiers.
+- Wayne (VE3CZO): A PTT Module — A PTT switch for Power Amplifiers.
 - Bert (VE2ZAZ): An update on his 10 GHz Tower-mounted system.
-- Lawrence (VA3IQ): 3D Printing electronics enclosures.
+- Lawrence (VA3IQ): 3D-printed electronics enclosures.

 ### Old Business

 - Bert (VE2ZAZ) mentioned that Glenn (VE3XRA), our Treasurer, is working with Alterna on electronic deposits for dues.
 He hopes to have this completed by the end of the month.
-He is also setting up an Officer signature authorisation session with the bank.
+He is also setting up an Officer signature authorization session with the bank.
 More to follow.
 - Tower raising gin-pole: Mike (VA3TEC) can resume the work on the gin-pole system.

 ### New Business